-Of all the artists through the ages who have made Paris their home, who have used the city as muse and circulated among their fellow creators in the salons, bars and studios that make Paris an artistic hub, I’ve always been curious to know how a certain number ended up with their own museums.
+Of all the artists through the ages who have made Paris their home, I’ve always been curious to know how a certain number ended up with their own museums.
 From Moreau and Rodin to Zadkine and Bourdelle, it seems such an immense feat to take an artist’s studio home and to transform it, along with a sizable collection that somehow hasn’t been sold or lost over time, into a museum that endures to this day.

 The volatility of the art world, the demand for Paris real estate and the general passage of time all thwart potential artist museums in one way or another.
 So it’s always a pleasure to come across a specialised individual museum like the Musée National Jean-Jacques Henner, intact and thriving in the heart of Paris.